Industrial exterior coatings: Anti-corrosion best practice

 Ultrasonic testing is usually part of a procedure called a Holiday Test, and it’s not called a holiday test because it takes place between Thanksgiving and Christmas.
 In the coating industry, a holiday is the term that describes any discontinuity, including pinholes, sagging, cissing, and cratering.

 According to Paul, certified coating professionals recommend surveys and tests before doing any industrial cleaning and surface prep projects, especially those that involve abrasive blasting.
-As he says in the article, "A contractor can only blast so much."

 2. Involve a certified corrosion expert

 Coating professionals with certified inspection credentials from NACE (now AMPP) have a trained eye developed through formal coating instruction and experience.
 You can ask any contractors you are vetting for tank work about their NACE / AMPP certifications or include in your RFP as another valuable decision point.

 3. Realize one size can't fit all, even within the same organization

 The same company may have industrial tanks located in different locations with widely different service environments.
 According to Paul, even one large facility with hundreds of tanks can have many variations.
 He mentions characteristics like tanks located directly below a flight path of commercial aircraft, which may experience settling of spent (and corrosive) jet hydrocarbons.
 In facilities that cover a large area, Paul advises maintenance professionals to assess their environment in many different ways, with possible different schedules for cleaning and coating tank exteriors.

 Coating contractors cannot deliver maximum coating performance without detailed and accurate job specifications.
 These specifications guide them to the best products and methods, and as Paul states in his article, they help tank and facility managers save time and money in the long run.